 During the typical design review process, it’s a challenge to involve the project owner because the design intent is siloed in different BIM environments.
 Owners typically don’t have access to expensive design authoring solutions or the experience to navigate and interrogate the design.

-Solution: BIM Track creates a Common Data Environment
+Solution: BIM Track creates a centralized issue tracking platform

 BIM Track breaks down the barriers of a siloed BIM environment.
-It provides a solution where the design team can publish read-only versions of the design intent at key project milestones in a Common Data Environment (CDE) that is accessible in an OpenBIM, cloud-based solution available on any browser.
+It provides a solution where the design team can publish read-only versions of the design intent at key project milestones in a centralized environment that is accessible in an OpenBIM, cloud-based solution available on any browser.
 Project owners have a greater awareness of the design intent earlier in the process.
 The transparency of the design review process leads to greater trust and understanding between all teams.

 Problem #2: Complicated design software